-Your doctor may prescribe therapy with a Riverside physical therapist.
+Your doctor may prescribe physical therapy with a Riverside physical therapist.
 Physical therapists are health care professionals educated in anatomy and physiology, the study of the mechanical and physical functions of the human body.
-Physical therapy is used to rehabilitate injured joints and to strengthen tendons, ligament and supporting muscles around your ankle and foot.
+Physical therapy is used to maximize use of your hand by rehabilitating injured joints and strengthening tendons, ligaments and supporting muscles in your hand, wrist and forearm.

 Your treatment will begin with a thorough evaluation.
 You'll be asked questions about your overall health, lifestyle and activities.
-Your therapist will assess the current condition of your foot and ankle including your pain level, range of motion and strength.
+Your therapist will assess the current condition of your hand and wrist including your pain level, range of motion and strength.

 Your Road to Recovery

 A part of your physical therapy is educational.
 You'll learn how to avoid further injuries.
-You may be shown how to wrap your foot or ankle in a bandage for protection.
+You may learn to wrap your hand and wrist in protective bandages.
 In the case of arthritis, you'll be taught strategies for living with reduced mobility and exercises to keep your supporting muscles strong.